h15200/notes/cs-terms.md

 - a web server is a specific type of servers that communicate data via RPCs
 - a Windows background server is a service that runs in the same machine

+### Web Server vs Web API

+- Web API is the broader term, since the implementation doesn't matter. it just refers to any exchange of data over the wire
+- Web Server usually implies a SOAP protocol to transfer data
+- Web servers usually encode using XML instead of JSON

 ## Runtime

 - `runtime` describes software instructions that are executed WHILE your main program is running.
 Runtime code is not in the main program itself, but is needed for execution of the main program.